Betterment SRI Portfolio Strategy

 In an effort to control the overall cost for SRI investors, a large portion of our research focused on low-cost exchange-traded funds (ETFs) oriented toward SRI.
 As with any of our portfolios, we aim to maximize investors’ take-home returns by lowering the costs of the underlying funds.

-In balancing cost and value for the SRI portfolio, the options were limited to funds that focus on US stocks with large market capitalization—also referred to as US Large Cap stocks—and Emerging Market stocks.
+In balancing cost and value for the SRI portfolio, the options were limited to funds that focus on US stocks with large market capitalization—also referred to as US Large Cap stocks, Developed Market stocks, and Emerging Market stocks.

 Figure 1.
-In this figure we compare the median daily dollar volumes of the primary funds in current Betterment core IRA portfolios against those of DSI and SUSA.
-As you can see, every fund that we currently trade in the Betterment portfolios has liquidity that far surpasses that of DSI or SUSA.
+In this figure we compare the median daily dollar volumes of the primary funds in current Betterment core IRA portfolios against those of ESGD and DSI.
+As you can see, every fund that we currently trade in the Betterment portfolios has liquidity that far surpasses that of ESGD or DSI.
 Data: Factset.
-Median dollar value traded is measured over the past 45 trading days over the period ending March 30, 2018.
+Median dollar value traded is measured over the past 45 trading days over the period ending October 13, 2019.

 Liquidity is concentrated in the top few SRI funds

 Figure 2.
-DSI, SUSA, and ESGE are more liquid than other fund options with SRI mandates.
-ESGD is the equivalent of DSI for equity markets in international developed countries.
-International developed markets make up a larger proportion of the Betterment SRI portfolio than emerging markets, however the most liquid international developed market SRI fund remains less liquid than the emerging market equivalent.
-For this reason we do not include ESGD in our SRI portfolio at this time.
-SRI-oriented bond ETFs also currently lack sufficient liquidity.
+ESGD, DSI, and ESGE are more liquid than other fund options with SRI mandates.
+SRI-oriented bond ETFs currently lack sufficient liquidity for inclusion in the Betterment SRI portfolio.
 The most widely traded SRI funds lack adequate trading volume.
 The market for socially responsible bond funds will need to develop further before there are a sufficient number of funds with sufficient liquidity to make them candidates for inclusion in Betterment’s SRI portfolio.

 III.
 How is Betterment’s SRI portfolio constructed?